canvas-medical/fhirstarter/README.md

 ## Background

 FHIRStarter uses a provider-decorator pattern.
-Developers can write functions, or handlers, that implement FHIR interactions -- such as create, read, search-type, and update -- and plug them into the framework.
+Developers can write functions, or handlers, that implement FHIR interactions -- such as read, update, create, and search-type -- and plug them into the framework.
 FHIRStarter then automatically creates FHIR-compatible API routes from these developer-provided functions.
 FHIR interactions that are supplied must use the resource classes defined by the [FHIR Resources](https://pypi.org/project/fhir.resources/) Python package, which is a